Kazhuu/asm2cfg/README.md

 ### Draw CFG

 Now you have the assembly file.
-Then time to turn that to CFG.
-Do that giving it to Python executable
+Time to turn that to CFG.
+Do that by giving it to `asm2cfg` like so

 ```
-python asm2cfg.py test_function.asm
+asm2cfg test_function.asm
 ```

 This will output `test_function.pdf` file in the same directory where the executable was ran.
-If the assembly file is stripped then function memory range is used as a name instead.
+If the assembly file is stripped then the function memory range is used as a name instead.
 For example `0x555555555faf-0x555555557008.pdf`.

 To view CFG instead of saving provide `-v` flag.
 And to skip function calls from splitting the code to further blocks provide `-c` flag.
+To show the help use `-h`.

-## Test Files
+## Examples

 Repository includes examples which can be used to test the standalone functionality.
 File `test_function.asm` is non-stripped assembly file and its corresponding output `test_function.pdf`.
 File `stripped_function.asm` contains stripped function and its corresponding output `0x555555555faf-0x555555557008.pdf`.
-File `huge.asm` is a large stripped assembly function its corresponding output `main.pdf`.
+File `huge.asm` is a large stripped assembly function and its corresponding output `main.pdf`.
+This can be used to test processing time of big functions.